FilipDominec/rp2daq/README.md

 If everything is OK, a message box should appear showing the 30-byte identification string of your device.

 NOT FINISHED YET: You can proceed to the *Quick overview of software features*.
 If there is an error, check troubleshooting.

-### Troubleshooting

- * ImportError: No module named serial
-	* get the ```python-pyserial``` module
- * Script reports device not found
-	* Does the LED shortly blink after connected to computer?
-If not, flashing went wrong (repeat it).
-Can there be cable problem (replace it).
-	* Can you see a new device with VID:PID = "2e8a:0005 MicroPython Board in FS mode" appear when you connect it?
-	* TODO elaborate solutions
- * Rp2daq device is found and responds to the ```identify()``` command, but some other behaviour is weird
-	* This is probably error in the firmware, feel free to open an issue, copying full working copy of the troublesome code.
- * Stepper motor randomly "forgets" its position and behaves as if its end switch has triggered
-	* There is too much noise in the end switch cable.
-Try shielding it, or add a 10nF parallel capacitance to the switch.

 ## Quick overview of software features